dmalhotra/function_generator/src/README.md

 if you find this project useful at all, please let me know.

 ## About the project
-I originally developed this project to speed up @dbstein's excellent `python` FunctionGenerator package, which this project has been forked from.
+I originally developed this project to speed up dbstein's excellent `python` [FunctionGenerator](https://github.com/dbstein/function_generator) package, which this project has been forked from.
 This fork resulted in some algorithmic improvements to both of our packages, but ultimately the statically generated `C++` code could not typically compete with `numba`.
 This is most likely due to the `llvm` `jit` compiler in numba having more information at compile time than can be provided in a statically compiled language such as `C++`.
 This is almost entirely alleviated by the, at first glance, bizarre choice to template some of the parameters of the class (expansion order and size of lookup table).
 This choice reduces the efficacy of python bindings by having to explicitly bind every variant of the class to a unique name (an issue that is shared by `fortran` and `C`).
 Given that the performance of the `C++` library is, at best, on par with the python variant, the python bindings were removed and instead the library is developed separately but with added `fortran` and `C` bindings.

 ## How it works
 The algorithm is straight forward.
 During initialization, the `FunctionGenerator` attempts to